 Background information includes: definitions, key terms, important people, key events or dates, significant locations, a bibliography related to the topic (i.e., list of suggested sources by scholars or experts in the field) and more.

-Be careful and conscious of selecting your background resource tools.
+Be careful and conscious of selecting your reference sources.
 Always be critical of where the information is coming from to avoid founding research on unreliable information.

 For example, although Wikipedia is useful for general queries, its accuracy can be questioned because its contributors are variable.
 Use resources like Wikipedia with an informed understanding of its strengths and weaknesses.